tmdarwen/PhaseVocoder/Documentation/TransientDetection.md

 <p align="center"> <img src="Images/TransientQualification.png"> </p>

-This ratio can be configured by the user when using the PhaseVocoder.
-The `--valleypeakratio` option allows you to set this ratio.
+When using the PhaseVocoder, this ratio can be configured by the user through the `--valleypeakratio`.
+This option allows the user to set a specific ratio.
 The default ratio is 1.5.
+Setting a lower ratio will result in the software more liberally detecting audio transients, setting a higher ratio will cause the software to be more strict when considering if a peak/value combination is a transient.